 The email address and/or mobile number you provide must be one that you regularly use and intend to use for an extended period of time.
 You may not enroll in Zelle with a landline, Google Voice, or a Voice over Internet Protocol number.

-You agree to immediately notify us if you change or surrender any of your enrolled email addresses or mobile phone numbers.
+You agree to immediately notify us and update any of your enrolled email addresses or mobile phone numbers that are transferred, surrendered, or otherwise compromised; failure to do so may result in delayed or misdirected payments.

 We reserve the right to unenroll any email address or mobile number that you enroll with Zelle®.
 For example, we may unenroll your enrolled email address or mobile number after a period of inactivity, or if we receive notice from your wireless operator that you have changed your phone number or changed mobile service providers.